kinny94/react-programming-assessment/README.md

 6. Checkin or Click Update from the top Menu and save the link

-The project uses one other JavaScript library called VelocityJS for animations, which is much more efficient than jQuery.
+The project uses a JavaScript library called VelocityJS for animations, which is much more efficient than jQuery.

-If you are downloading the zip file from Github, then type the following two commands to run the project.
+If you are downloading the zip file from Github, then type the following two commands to run the project:-
-  1.) npm install
+1. npm install
-  2.) npm start
+2. npm start

 The project wil be hosted at https://localhost:3000